 46 Pages Posted: 3 Mar 2017 Last revised: 9 Apr 2021

 Date Written: August 1, 2017

-Archimedes once said "give me a fulcrum, and I shall move the world."
-In this paper, we study the optimal timing of contingently placing a "fulcrum" in the context of crowdfunding, with the potential of tilting the random pledging process from failure to success.
+Reward-based crowdfunding is a form of innovative financing that allows project creators to raise funds from potential backers to start their ventures.
+A crowdfunding project is successfully funded if and only if the predetermined funding goal is achieved within a given time.
+We study the optimal timing of contingently placing a "fulcrum" in the random pledging process, with the potential of tilting it towards success, which would be a win-win-win for the creator, backers, and platform.
 Specifically, we consider a model where backers arrive sequentially at a crowdfunding project.
 Upon arrival, a backer makes her pledging decision by taking into account the expected success of the project.
-We characterize the dynamics of a project's pledging process.
-In particular, we show that there exists a "cascade effect" on backers' pledging, which is mainly driven by the all-or-nothing nature of crowdfunding projects.
-According to our data collected from the most popular online crowdfunding platform, the majority of projects fail to achieve their goals.
-To address this issue, we propose three contingent stimulus policies, namely, seeding, feature upgrade and limited-time offer.
-We show that the optimal stimulus policies have a cutoff-time structure, and that the benefit of contingent policies is greatest in the middle of crowdfunding campaigns.
-Testing with the data set of Kickstarter, we obtain empirical evidence that the projects' success rates improve by 14.6% on average with updates in the middle of the campaign and when the pledging progress is lagging.
+We characterize the dynamics of the project's pledging process.
+We show that there exists a cascade effect on backers' pledging, which is mainly driven by the all-or-nothing nature of crowdfunding projects.
+According to our data collected from the most popular online crowdfunding platform, Kickstarter, the majority of projects fail to achieve their goals.
+To address this issue, we propose three contingent stimulus policies, namely, seeding, feature upgrade, and limited-time offer.
+As a result of the cascade effect on backers' pledging, the optimal timing to apply stimulus policies has a cutoff-time structure.
+Lastly, we show that the benefit of contingent policies is greatest in the middle of crowdfunding campaigns.
+Testing with the dataset of Kickstarter, we obtain empirical evidence that the projects' success rates improve by 14.6% on average with updates in the middle of the campaign and when the pledging progress is lagging.